In my role as a Thai Massage practitioner and teacher, I sometimes get questions along these lines:

 Is there an age limit for practicing Thai Massage?

-All I can say is that I know several Thai Massage teachers who are in their 50s and 60s, and I have known a couple who were over 70 years old.
-Personally I started doing Thai Massage when I was in my mid forties, and now I am over 60.
+I know several Thai Massage teachers who are in their 50s and 60s, and I have known a couple who were over 70 years old.
+Personally, I started doing Thai Massage when I was in my mid-forties, and now I am in my late 60s.

 That’s certainly not a problem for me.
 Actually doing Thai Massage can keep you young and in good shape.

 You use your body a lot, and the older you get, the more this is essential.
-Many of my students are over 50 and some are over 60.
+Many of my students are over 50 and some are in their 60s.

-One of them started an entire new Thai Massage career and opened a Thai Massage school.
-He is pushing 70 by now and he is in great shape.
+One of them started a whole new Thai Massage career and opened a Thai Massage school.
+He did this when he was almost 70 years old and he was in great shape.

 Don’t ever allow an old person to live in your body.
 You know the old saying “If you don’t use it you lose it”.
 This applies to both your mind and body.